serverlessworkflow/specification/specification/README.md

 </details>

 Inject state can be used to inject static data into state data input.
 Inject state does not perform any actions.
-It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).
+It is very useful for debugging, for example, as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g., function calls, events).

-The inject state "data" property allows you to statically define a JSON object which gets added to the states data input.
+The inject state 'data' property allows you to statically define a JSON object which gets added to the states data input.
 You can use the filter property to control the states data output to the transition state.

-Here is a typical example of how to use the inject state to add static data into its state data input, which then is passed as data output to the transition state:
+Here is a typical example of how to use the inject state to add static data into its states data input, which then is passed as data output to the transition state:

 <table>